Ryanel/Beryllium/src/README.md

 src/arm/[platform]
 ---------
 Contains configuration and source files tailored for that specific platform, such as the Raspberry Pi.
+Inherits and mutes everything in src/arm/